Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 November 2025 18.24.58 UTC
+- WIB: Kamis, 20 November 2025 19.57.29 UTC
-- WITA: Kamis, 20 November 2025 19.24.58 UTC
+- WITA: Kamis, 20 November 2025 20.57.29 UTC
-- WIT: Kamis, 20 November 2025 20.24.58 UTC
+- WIT: Kamis, 20 November 2025 21.57.29 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: friendship
+Kategori: attitude